joluizquierdo/shai_hulud_v2_checker/README.md

 # Shai-Hulud V2 Attack Checker

-A fast vulnerability scanner that detects npm packages compromised in the Shai-Hulud V2 supply chain attack.
+A vulnerability scanner that detects npm packages compromised in the Shai-Hulud V2 supply chain attack.

+> [!NOTE]
+> I'm learning rust, so I wrote this tool in Rust.
+> Do not expect production-level code quality.
+> Feel free to contribute or suggest improvements!
+> Thanks!

 ## Overview